pentaho/pentaho-kettle/README.txt

      Changes to shell scripts, launcher, images, and docs are made here.

-Getting the source:

-     The source for TRUNK development can be found in the same place as before:

-         svn://source.pentaho.org/svnkettleroot/Kettle/trunk

-I got the source, so now what can I do?
+So now what can I do?

-     The default Ant target will build Spoon which can then be run from the projects "dist" folder.
+     The default Ant target will build Spoon which can then be run from the projects dist folder.

      Linux example: